CourtneyDegen/datavisualization-fall2021/assignment 4.md

 2. Which type of parking violation was the most common?

-Answer: Failure to Display Current Tags
+Answer: Failure to Display Current Tags **Note, there are many parking violations that are missing data for this, so this may be slightly inaccurate*

 3. Which day in September saw the most parking violations?